WolffM/gameToCalender/README.md

 ### Running the Tool

-You can run this tool in several ways, listed in order of reliability:
+You can run this tool in several ways:

 ### 1. Using a Text File with Game Names (Most Reliable)

 This is the most reliable method and works as a fallback when the wishlist feature encounters issues:

-1. Edit the included `wishlist.txt` file or create your own text file with one game name per line
+1. Create a text file with one game name per line
 2. Run the tool with the file option:

 ```